oykubeliz/oua_bootcamp_41/README.md

 - The score for Sprint 1 is 20.
 - It was decided to complete the map in the 2nd Sprint.
 - The character's mechanics are coded and its animations are programmed.
-- Enemy's AI logic programmed.
+- Enemy's AI logic is programmed.
+- The team discussed the next steps, the tasks of completing the map and completing the cinematic images to be used for the beginning were added to the to do list of the second sprint.
 - It was decided that communication among team members should be increased in future sprints.